-firstname.lastname@example.org with the subject line: ENERGY STUDIES.
+firstname.lastname@example.org with the subject line: ENERGY STUDIES

 In addition to their participation in the program, Energy Studies Scholars must complete the requirements of a Yale College major.
 Yale College does not offer a major in energy studies.

 The capstone of the program is a senior project, which may take the form of a traditional senior essay (with permission, the student’s senior essay in the major may fulfill this requirement); a group project culminating in a substantial report; or a summer job or internship in an energy-related field with a written report.
-Jobs and internships are coordinated through the student’s YCEI adviser and the Yale College Center for International and Professional Experience.
+Jobs and internships are coordinated through the Energy Studies director of undergraduate studies, the student’s Energy Studies mentor and the Yale College Center for International and Professional Experience.